EgoAlpha/prompt-in-context-learning/README.md

 - **[2023.7.31]**
     - Paper: [Foundational Models Defining a New Era in Vision: A Survey and Outlook](https://arxiv.org/abs/2307.13721)
-    - Evaluation Survey for LLMs:[A Survey on Evaluation of Large Language Models](https://arxiv.org/abs/2307.03109)

 - **[2023.7.30]**
     - Paper: [Challenges and Applications of Large Language Models](https://arxiv.org/abs/2307.10169)